These vegan snickers bars are rich and decadent and taste just like the ‘real thing’! They’re also super easy and fun to make.

-- Melt the coconut butter and then pour into a bowl and mix in the maple syrup and vanilla and stir to combine.
+- Melt the coconut butter by placing the whole jar into a bowl of hot water and then stir it very well until well mixed.
+Measure out ½ cup and pour it into a mixing bowl.
+Add in the maple syrup and vanilla and stir to combine.

-- Pour this out on top of the set nougat layer and smooth down.
+- Pour the caramel out on top of the set nougat layer and smooth down.
 Then add the peanuts and gently press down with a spoon to press them into the caramel.
 Place into the freezer to set.

 - When set, lift it all out with the parchment paper and cut into 6 even bars.

-- Melt the chocolate by breaking it into pieces and placing into a microwave safe bowl.
-Microwave in 30 second intervals, bringing it out to stir every 30 seconds until completely melted.
-Stir in the coconut oil to thin the chocolate slightly.
+- Melt the chocolate by placing it into a microwave safe bowl along with the coconut oil and microwaving it in 30 second intervals, bringing it out to stir every 30 seconds until completely melted.

-- Dunk each bar into the chocolate, flipping over to coat both sides and then placing on a parchment lined baking tray.
+- Dunk each bar into the chocolate, flipping it over to coat both sides and then placing it onto a parchment lined baking tray.
 Repeat for all the bars.
-Use a teaspoon to fill in any gaps in the chocolate bars and then place into the freezer to set.
-Once set, drizzle any remaining chocolate over the top of the bars to create a nice pattern and then return to the freezer to set.
+Place into the fridge to set.
+Once set, drizzle any remaining chocolate over the top of the bars to create a nice pattern and then return to the fridge again to set.